Dear readers of ADxS.org, please forgive the disruption.

 • Correct interpretation of the child’s signals

-• Appropriate and timely response thereto
+• Appropriate and timely response to this

 • Show children with secure attachment